Triple-Whale/triple-whale-public-apis/README.md

 ## Available Endpoints

+- **Summary Endpoint**: [['/summary-page'](https://developers.triplewhale.com/swagger/index.html#/summary-page/summary-page-get-data-post}] - This endpoint allows you to extract all of your metrics from the summary page for a given timeframe.
+  - Supported Methods:
+    - POST

 - **Metrics Endpoint**: [[`/tw-metrics`](https://developers.triplewhale.com/swagger/index.html#/summary/summary-add-metrics)] - This endpoint allows you to push custom metrics into the Triple Whale summary page/dashboard and extract any data pushed in to the summary page by your external service.
   - Supported Methods:
     - POST [[`/tw-metrics/metrics`](https://developers.triplewhale.com/swagger/index.html#/summary/summary-get-metrics)]